lukdiekm/alfred-shortcuts/readme.md

 if you only want to use shortcuts from a specific folder, add an environment variable `folder` in the workflow-config.

 ## questions?
-if you have and questions, problems or feature-ideas feel free to open a issue! 😊
+if you have and questions, problems or feature-ideas feel free to open an issue! 😊

 ![alfred-shortcupts](alfred-shortcuts.png)